sudoersllc/opsbox-rego/outputs/cli/README.md

 ## Configuration Parameters

-### CLI Configuration

-This plugin does not require any specific configuration parameters.

-## Example Configuration

-No configuration is needed for the CLIOutput plugin.
+There are no configuration parameters for this plugin.